KualiCo/derploy/README.md

 Config happens in `server/config.js`.
 The config pulls from environment variables.
-You'll need to supply a github oauth token, a jenkins url, a jenkins username, and a jenkins password.
+You'll need to supply a github oauth token, a jenkins url, a jenkins username, and a jenkins auth token.
+See [here](https://wiki.jenkins-ci.org/display/JENKINS/Authenticating+scripted+clients) for how to generate an auth token for a jenkins user.

 ## TODO